dentarg/pynik/README.md

 ## Development / deployment

 Install dependencies for dependencies, most of them are for [cryptography](https://cryptography.io/en/latest/installation/), which is used by requests.

-    sudo apt-get install -y build-essential libssl-dev libffi-dev python-dev python-setuptools
+See [`deploy.yml`](deploy.yml) for what packages to install.

 Install bot dependencies.